Blessed Marie-Rose Durocher

 Canada was one diocese from coast to coast during the first eight years of Marie-Rose Durocher’s life.
 Its half-million Catholics had received civil and religious liberty from the English only 44 years before.
-When Marie-Rose was 29, Bishop Ignace Bourget became bishop of Montreal.
-He would be a decisive influence in her life.

 For 13 years, Marie-Rose served as housekeeper, hostess, and parish worker.
 She became well-known for her graciousness, courtesy, leadership, and tact; she was, in fact, called “the saint of Beloeil.”
 Perhaps she was too tactful during two years when her brother treated her coldly.

 When Marie-Rose was 29, Bishop Ignace Bourget–who would be a decisive influence in her life– became bishop of Montreal.
 He faced a shortage of priests and sisters and a rural population that had been largely deprived of education.
 Like his counterparts in the United States, Bishop Bourget scoured Europe for help, and himself founded four communities, one of which was the Sisters of the Holy Names of Jesus and Mary.
 Its first sister and reluctant co-foundress was Marie-Rose Durocher.